Jay Fisher - World Class Knifemaker

 Anyways, thank you for a GREAT knife!
 I will look forward to enjoying it for many years!
 Also, I'm already planning my next one.
 You can be sure that I will be showing it off to all my friends and letting them know about you and the quality of your work! (most already know as I've been talking about these knives for quite a while – but I think they will be astonished when they see they experience your work first hand).

-My military grade combat locking sheath is made of more than 40 components, all hand-fitted to the individual custom combat, tactical, or rescue knife.
+My military combat grade positively locking sheath is made of more than 40 components.
+The hybrid tension locking sheath is made of from 24 to 34 parts.
+All parts and fasteners are hand-fitted to the individual custom combat, tactical, or rescue knife.
 The sheath is matched to the knife and no other knives can be used in the sheath.
-The sides of the sheath are made of two layers of .060" or a single layer of .125" thick Kydex® thermoforming plastic (methylacrilate and polyvinylchloride), which is hot-formed and molded to the knife bolsters and handle.
-The welts (or frame members) of the sheath are made of two layers of .125" thick milled and dressed 5052H32 corrosion resistant high strength aluminum alloy bolted together with blued steel, nickel plated steel, or stainless steel Chicago screws with a .250" shank.
-There may be one wide or several narrow belt loops, a reversible horizontal-vertical belt loop plate, or tension fit flat straps of bead blasted and die-formed 5052H32 corrosion resistant high strength aluminum, secured with Chicago screws.
+The front and back of the sheaths are made of a single layer of .125" thick Kydex® thermoforming plastic (methylacrilate and polyvinylchloride), which may be hot-formed and molded to the knife bolsters and handle.
+This is double the thickness of every typical kydex sheath or pistol holster.
+The welts (or frame members) of the sheath are made of two layers of .125" thick (total thickness: .250") milled and dressed 5052H32 corrosion resistant high strength aluminum alloy.
+This is a high chromium aluminum alloy, and I offer anodization which imparts a near-ceramic hard surface to the aluminum, and can be dyed to match the knife, sheath body, and other components, as well as blend in camouflage and subdued operations.
+It also increases the corrosion resistance tremendously, so that dive applications in marine environments are applicable.
+The welts, front, and back are adhesively secured with waterproof cement, and bolted together with blued steel, nickel plated steel, or stainless steel Chicago screws with a .250" shank.
+The stainless steel Chicago screws can be blackened, oxide-toned for color, or passivated for complete corrosion resistance in salt water.
+Included may be one wide or several narrow belt loop pairs, in varying profiles for thick or thin belts, a pair of reversible horizontal-vertical belt loop plates, or flat straps of 5052H32 corrosion resistant high strength aluminum, anodized to match and secured with Chicago screws.
 The belt loops can be made variable, reversible from front to back or even adjustable for horizontal or vertical carry.
 See the thumbnail photos on this page.
-The locking mechanism is all stainless steel, the parts are 304, 316, and 302 stainless steel, even the spring is stainless steel and the fasteners are 18-8 (304) stainless steel.
-This is a very durable and highly corrosion resistant sheath!
+The positively locking mechanism is all stainless steel, the parts are 304, 316, and 302 stainless steel, even the spring is stainless steel and the fasteners are 18-8 (304) stainless steel which may be passivated, blackened, or oxide-colored to match.
+In the tension-lock sheaths, the components are 304 stainless steel, as are the fasteners, which may be passivated, blackened, or oxide-colored to match.
+The springs are anodized 6AL4V titanium, and several strengths are included for user preference of retention and release.
+The entire assembly is reversible for user choice, and all standardized fastener patterns allow high versatility of wear, mount, positions, and directions, as well as interfacing with all my standard options.

 Every now and then, I get a letter that moves me.
 It is one of the reasons I'm so hard on factories and other knife makers about their work.
 It disturbs me greatly to know that our men and women are not carrying the best knives into battle that this country is capable of producing.
 Here's one of those letters and my response.